-In June, I will be travelling to Los Angeles after an long, 11 year gap.
+In June, I will be travelling to Los Angeles after a long, 11-year gap.
 In 2005, 2 years after starting the company, we headed off to Hollywood to present Object Matrix and demo MatrixStore to the tech team behind the Jay Leno show.
 The dream was on!

 - Firstly, I have discovered I have no patience (ask the godfather @CISGRP or Neil @NMRUK, or in fact any number of people who have worked with me).

-- Secondly, in the early days we believed the hype, we rode the shiny wave of optimism that came with anyone showed an interest in our company or products.
+- Secondly, in the early days we believed the hype, we rode the shiny wave of optimism that came with anyone showing an interest in our company or products.

 So being invited to demo to NBC Studios, in Hollywood, setting up the kit backstage during rehearsals for the Jay Leno Show.
 What could possibly go wrong?
 Pretty much everything:

 - No real contact with the end-user beforehand to understand the problem and how we could solve it.

 - Selling an API in 2005 when well, would you buy an API in 2005 from 6 Brussels based engineers?

 - The demo was over in 5 minutes and none of the benefits was conveyed.

 - Opportunity gone.